Kyle is KPG Healthcare's Nurse Spotlight for the month of July!

 Having to work in the PEDS OR department, Kyle is responsible for caring for sick children and their emotionally taxed families.
-“Sometimes those challenges don’t just come around once but for consecutive days,” Kyle said.
-“You have to learn to watch and take care of yourself and your own mental health.”
+“Sometimes those challenges don’t just come around once but for consecutive days,” Kyle said, “You have to learn to watch and take care of yourself and your mental health.”

 Kyle overcomes the challenges he faces by checking in with himself.
 Debriefing with his coworkers, going out to dinner, or even having a drink can help reduce the level of stress a nurse can face.
 “You’re not alone feeling the emotional weight that the job brings,” Kyle said.
-One of the many ways he likes to unwind after a shift or during his day off is exercising, being a socialite, and going out to eat (even though he is trying not to).
+One of the many ways Kyle likes to unwind after a shift or during his day off is exercising, being a socialite, and going out to eat (even though he is trying not to).

 Kyle loves KPG Healthcare and it’s predominately due to the recruiters.
 Kyle’s recruiter was – yet again – Tiko!
 However, another reason why Kyle loves working with KPG Healthcare was that the prior two companies he worked with for travel nursing weren’t up to par.
 KPG Healthcare is a small-medium sized company and Kyle had direct access to his recruiter for whatever, whenever.

 Kyle has been a travel nurse for some time now and his all-time favorite assignment was in San Francisco.
 Although the cost-of-living was so high he felt it wasn’t worth it for him in the long run.
 Additionally, being a dog dad and raising a Pug and a French Bulldog requires a lot of time and it can limit his ability to travel as freely.
 Dog vs travel, that’s a tough choice.